NanFangHong/EGI.jl/README.md

 # Introduction

-Suppose you need to recover the shape of a convex polyhedron, but all you know is the **normal** and **area** of each surface.
-Can you do that?
+Suppose now you have to recover the shape of a convex polyhedron, but you only know the **normal** and **area** of each surface.
+Is it possible?

 The answer is **yes**.

 This is called **Minkowski problem** raised 100 years ago.
 Its result deeply influenced the development of modern geometry.
-It was proved that any convex object can be uniquely determined by its surface normal and surface area.
-In another words, one may store a convex 3-D object only by its surface normal and surface area.
+It has been proven that any convex object can be uniquely determined by its surface normal and surface area.
+In another word, one may store a convex 3-D object by its surface normal and surface area.
 Such representation is called **Extended Gauss Image (EGI)**, which is broadly used for 3-D object alignment and recognition.

 ![1](https://github.com/NanFangHong/EGI.jl/blob/master/assets/Picture1.png)